Fritz Haarmann: Discoveries

 On 8 June, several hundred Hanover residents converged close to the Leine River and searched both the banks of the river and the surrounding areas, discovering a number of human bones, which were handed to the police.
 In response to these latest discoveries, police decided to drag the entire section of the river which ran through the centre of the city.
 In doing so, they discovered more than 500 further human bones and sections of bodies, many bearing knife striations, which were later confirmed by a court doctor as having belonged to at least 22 separate human individuals.
 Approximately half of the remains had been in the river for some time, whereas other bones and body parts had been discarded in the river more recently.
 Many of the recent and aged discoveries bore evidence of having been dissected—particularly at the joints.
-Over 30 percent of the remains were judged to have belonged to young males aged between 15 and 20.
+Over 30 per cent of the remains were judged to have belonged to young males aged between 15 and 20.

-Suspicion for the discoveries quickly fell upon Haarmann, who was known to both the police and the criminal investigation department as a homosexual who had amassed fifteen previous convictions dating from 1896 for various offenses including child molestation and the sexual assault and battery of a minor.
+Suspicion for the discoveries quickly fell upon Haarmann, who was known to both the police and the criminal investigation department as a homosexual who had amassed fifteen previous convictions dating from 1896 for various offences including child molestation and the sexual assault and battery of a minor.
 Moreover, he had been connected to the 1918 disappearances of Friedel Rothe and a 14-year-old named Hermann Koch (who had disappeared weeks prior to Rothe).
 Haarmann was placed under surveillance.
 Being a trusted police informant, Haarmann was known to frequent Hanover Central Station.
 As he was well known to many officers from Hanover, two young policemen were drafted from Berlin to pose as undercover officers and discreetly observe his movements.
 The surveillance of Haarmann began on 18 June 1924.